stylesuxx/v3xctrl/docs/Modems.md

 OK
 ```

+* `23201` is the MCC/MNC (operator code).
+* The last value `7` indicates LTE connection (other values may indicate GSM/UMTS).

-At this point your modem is successfully registered to the mobile network with access technology LTE (that's what the 7 indicated in the last line).
+At this point, the modem is successfully registered on the mobile network with LTE access.

 #### Checking IP assignment
-Just because your are registered does not mean you are ready to connect to the internet yet, you need to check for a valid PDP context:
+Registration does not guarantee an active data session.
+Check your PDP context:

 ```bash
 AT+CGDCONT?
 ```

-The output should look like this:
+Expected output:

 ```bash
 AT+CGDCONT?